A Psalm of Praise (Psalm 8)

 The question: What is worship?

 Which one is it?
 If I was honest, I’d have to say that I normally think of worship in terms of A. Worship, we think, is something we do on Sunday mornings after the announcements and before the sermon.
 We have worship teams and a worship budget.
 We’ve had worship pastors.
 Some weeks it goes well, other weeks we sit too close to someone who doesn’t know how to sing, and we make a note to ourselves to sit somewhere different the next week.
-For a lot of us, worship is this sometimes enjoyable, sometimes okay time of singing songs to praise God before the pastor gets up to speak.
+For many of us, worship consists of singing songs to praise God before the pastor speaks.

 Until I put up the choices, none of us would have said B. If I asked you coming in what worship is, I bet none of you would have said that worship is so powerful that even when done by the person who has the least competent worshiper packs a punch that’s big enough for God to use against his enemies.
 But that’s what this psalm says.
 Read verse 2: